kyongs/SNU-BKMS2-F2023/rocksdb/README.md

 - `ops/sec`: Processed operations per second

 > In the above result, `/tmp/rocksdbtest-100/dbbench` is the DB path.
-Show all of the above results in your report.

 ### 5. Examine the compaction  stats of RocksDB

+Observe the compaction result in `/path/to/rocksdb-data/LOG`

 ```
 $ vim /path/to/rocksdb-data (RocksDB log file)
 ...